msupply-foundation/msupply_docs/content/docs/administration/devices.md

 ## Viewing the display settings

-To view the display settings, go to `Admin` in the lower section of the navigation panel:
+To view the display settings, go to `Settings` in the lower section of the navigation panel:

 ![Admin: nav](/docs/administration/images/admin_nav.png)

-You will see the list of admin sections:
+You will see the list of settings sections:

 ![Admin: collapsed](/docs/administration/images/admin_collapsed.png)